sakes9/PopoverButton/README.md

 - `action`: A callback that is called when an option is selected.
 It takes the selected `PopoverButtonOption` instance as an argument.
 - `options`: An array of `PopoverButtonOption` instances that contain the options to display in the popover.
-- `defaultOptionId`: The ID of the default option to display in the popover.
+- `selectedOptionId`: A binding to the selected option's ID.
+This is used to checked the selected option in the popover.